Analysis | The new (sort of) activist (sort of) left: Big business

-Republican legislators are nonetheless advocating for changes to the system of voting in Georgia, changes which seem likely to disproportionately constrain the number of Democrats who cast ballots in the newly-blue state.
-These changes are framed in innocuous terms, with people like Gov. Brian Kemp (R-Ga.) simply asserting that the goal is to “give all voters peace of mind.”
+Republican legislators are nonetheless advocating for changes to the system of voting in Georgia, changes which seem likely to disproportionately constrain the number of Democrats who cast ballots in the newly blue state.
+These changes are framed in innocuous terms, with people like Gov. Brian Kemp (R) simply asserting that the goal is to “give all voters peace of mind.”

 Many Georgians aren’t buying that argument — a group which, last week, expanded to include much of the state’s business community.
 Under pressure from activists, the state’s Chamber of Commerce and several prominent corporations headquartered in the state expressed public skepticism about legislative proposals currently wending through the legislature.